Tipoca/repr/README.md

 **about symbols**

-Symbols are gropued and assigned primarily by positive/negative distinciton.
+Symbols are grouped and assigned primarily by positive/negative distinciton.
 They are corresponding to whether computation exits or rather continues; though concatenation `&`/`Mul`/`*` has conjunctive meaning, computation doesn't complete/exit at not satisfying one criterion for there are still different ways of partition to try (backtracking).
 Though RegexSet `⅋`/`Add`/`+` has disjunctive meaning, computation doesn't complete/exit at satisfying one criterion to return which regex has match.
 On the other hand, alternation `⊕`/`Or`/`|` and intersection `⊗`/`And`/`&` early-break, hence order-dependent.
 When I add `Map` variant to `Repr` to execute arbitrary functions, this order-dependency suddenly becomes to matter for those arbitrary functions can have effects, for example, modification/replacement of input string.

 | | additive | multiplicative | exponential |
 | - | - | - | - |